nitindermohan/oak-new-docs/content/docs/manuals/networking-internals/mqtt-authentication.md

 * You have a running Oakestra deployment
 * You have at least one worker node registered
 * (Optional) The NetManager is installed and properly configured
+* Check out the [Getting Started](../../../getting-started/oak-environment/create-your-first-oakestra-orchestrator) for more details
 {{< /callout >}}